IBM-Blockchain/ibp-node-sdk/README.md

 ### Error Handling

 In the case of an error response from the server endpoint, the Blockchain Node SDK will do the following:
-1. The service method (operation) will throw an `error`.
-This `error` object will contain the error message retrieved from the HTTP response if possible, or a generic error message otherwise.
+1. The service method (operation) will throw an error `e`.
+This `e` object will contain the error message retrieved from the HTTP response if possible, or a generic error message otherwise.
-2. The `error.body` field will contain the response if the operation returned a JSON response.
+2. The `e.body` field will contain the (response if the operation returned a response).
-This allows the application to examine all of the error information returned in the HTTP response message.
+3. The `e.status` field will contain the HTTP response code.

 ## Generation
 This is a note for developers of this repository on how to rebuild the SDK.